 The Vibrancy of Life.
 The Serenity of Nature.

-The Women’s Aid and Relief Society had a strong impact on the mill town of their day, and effected positive change in hundreds of lives.
+The Women’s Aid and Relief Society had a strong impact on the mill town of their day and effected positive change in hundreds of lives.
 Their work evolved as the community did, remaining committed to housing and nursing needs, and transforming their buildings and services to match; from opening the area’s first hospital, to creating Pearl Manor.
 In order to provide multiple levels of care, in 1995 Pearl Manor moved from its original location to join Hillcrest Terrace on its new campus.
-In 2009, that entity became Manchester’s first Continuing Care Retirement Community (CCRC), and changed their name to Birch Hill Terrace.
+In 2009, that entity became Manchester’s first Continuing Care Retirement Community (CCRC) and changed their name to Birch Hill Terrace, now Birch Hill.
 The legacy of our work continues to evolve and grow to this day.

 To foster independence, involvement and individual dignity for seniors in a community of caring and trust.